Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 Let’s go fresh and eat natural, but how?

-A raw diet is composed of plant-based food items, fresh and organic, and can cut down the calorie content of each meal as it is rich in fruits, vegetables, nuts, seeds, grains, and beans.
+A raw diet is composed of fresh and organic plant-based food items, and it can cut down the calorie content of each meal as it is rich in fruits, vegetables, nuts, seeds, grains, and beans.

-In the article of Randall Stafford, MD, Ph.D., and a professor of medicine at Stanford University, he quoted, “Raw is the ultimate unprocessed food diet that our body will be burning calories while extracting nutrients from foods.
+In the article of Randall Stafford, MD, Ph.D., and a professor of medicine at Stanford University, he quoted, “Raw foods may require more energy to digest, but this effect is minimal for overall calorie burning.”

-Avocado, olive oil, seaweed, and sun-dried fruits are included as well, the reason why this diet is a rich source of healthy fats and fiber.
+Avocado, olive oil, seaweed, and sun-dried fruits are also included, which is why this diet is a rich source of healthy fats and fiber.

-It is much lower in saturated fats in high-fat foods such as pork and beef.
-It is also low in trans fat from packed and processed food items such as powdered flour, white sugar, butter, and margarine.
+It is much lower in saturated fats than high-fat foods such as pork and beef.
+It is also low in trans fat from packed and processed foods such as powdered flour, white sugar, butter, and margarine.

 Raw food diet plan